MatthewLacerda2/FixFlow/client_sdk/doc/BusinessApi.md

 # **apiV1BusinessPatch**
 > BusinessDTO apiV1BusinessPatch(businessDTO)

-Updates the Business with the given Id
+Updates the Business of the given Id

 ### Example
 ```dart